-La Mision Children’s Fund is a non-profit, all-volunteer organization, offering resources to address extreme poverty and limited access to basic human necessities experienced by children and families of Baja California, Mexico.
-In 2016 the La Mision Children’s Fund’s food bank served 55 families a month.
-At the end of 2020 now, we serve over 400+.
+La Mision Children’s Fund is a non-profit, all-volunteer organization, offering resources to address hunger, extreme poverty, and limited access to basic human necessities including educational assistance experienced by children and families of Baja California, Mexico.

 What We Do

-Through our various programs, we strive principally to provide fundamental necessities for at-risk children and youth, including food, shelter, clothing, education and medical care.
+Through our various programs, we strive principally to provide fundamental necessities for at-risk adults, children, and youth, including food, shelter, clothing, educational scholarships, and medical care.

 How We Do It

 La Misión Children’s Fund solicits donations in the form of money, resources, and supplies.
 Additionally, we partner with volunteer organizations to develop programs that either sustain ongoing projects or address critical needs.
-Our goal to support fundamental needs for at-risk children and youth in Baja California comes out of a compassionate view of our surrounding community and those who do not have basic opportunities needed to sustain life.
+Our goal to support the fundamental needs of at-risk persons in Baja California comes out of a compassionate view of our surrounding community and those who do not have basic opportunities needed to sustain life.